- School of Allied Health and Communicative Disorders

-You can take these classes by applying as a communications disorders student through undergraduate admissions.
+You can take these classes at Northern Illinois University by applying as a communications disorders student through undergraduate admissions.
 Once admitted, contact the School of Allied Health & Communicative Disorders to declare your major and work with an advisor to plan out which prerequisites you still need.

-If you take the prerequisite courses at another college be sure to verify that they are the equivalents to the requirements.
+If you take the prerequisite courses at another college be sure to verify that they are the equivalent to our requirements.

-As you apply for the speech-language pathology specialization, consider whether or not you’d like to complete a thesis upon graduation.
-You don’t have to decide when you submit your application, but it is helpful to think about as you plan your educational path.
+As you apply for the speech-language pathology specialization, consider if you'd like to complete a thesis upon graduation.
+You don't have to decide when you submit your application, but it is helpful to think your research goals about as you plan your educational path.

 You'll work closely with a faculty mentor to construct a thesis and perform research in a specialized area of interest.
 You can work on it throughout the program and submit it when you have completed your coursework.

 Note: Only three credit hours of thesis coursework can be applied toward degree completion.

 If you decide not to complete a thesis, you will take a comprehensive exam to test your knowledge and ability in speech-language pathology at the end of the program.

 A student may request reasonable accommodations to meet the essential functions of the program by submitting such a request in writing to the program director at the Disability Resource Center (DRC).
 If you need an accommodation for any class, please contact the DRC.
 The DRC coordinates accommodations for students with disabilities.
 It is located on the 4th floor of the Health Services Building, and can be reached at 815-753-1303 or email@example.com.